 - Your local big-box fabric store.
 You never know!

-My home decor leans mid-century modern, so I struck it lucky when I found this magnificent gold boucle fabric from the 1970s at my local Salvation Army.
+My home decor leans mid-century modern, so I stuck it lucky when I found this magnificent gold boucle fabric from the 1970s at my local Salvation Army.
 Look at how bright it is!
 It’s like staring into the sun.
 That nubbly yellow polyester would feel very in-your-face if it covered an entire couch, but in small doses it’ll add the perfect retro vibe.

 - Two pieces of fabric, cut to 13″ x 19″ inches (1/2″ seam allowance)